 Please contact Town Planning Services on (08) 9941 0000 select option 2 for advise on whether a planning assessment or a planning application is required to meet the relevant requirements.

 Anyone who carries out ‘builder work’ valued over $20,000 must be a registered builder or an approved owner-builder before applying to the local government for a building permit.
 However, there are a number of exemptions where registration is not required.
-Please refer to 'Do I need to be a registered builder?' publication from the Department of Mines, Industry Regulation and Safety.
+Please refer to 'Do I need to be a registered builder?' publication from the Department of Mines, Industry Regulation and Safety, building and energy consumer information.

 Owner-builder work consists of the following: